 Ice base for milk ice: substitute for egg yolk in ice

-The Ice base gives our ice cream a beautiful, creamy texture and makes it possible to To refrain from adding raw egg yolk.
+The ice cream base gives our ice cream a beautiful, creamy texture and makes it possible to To refrain from adding raw egg yolk.
 Otherwise, when eggs are used, a pasteurization step is necessary to minimize the risk of salmonella poisoning.
 There are many good reasons to make ice cream yourself and get a To buy ice cream machine.
-With the Ice base you have an easy way to make milk ice cream itself.
+With the ice cream base you have an easy way to make milk ice cream itself.

 I have linked you below which products you can buy.
-If you want to buy a larger supply and want to learn more about the individual ingredients, check out my article "Ingredients for ice cream" over.
+If you want to buy a larger stock and want to know more about the individual ingredients, check out my article "Ingredients for ice cream" over.

 - 45g Inulin*